mrarvind90/python-projects/README.md

-# Scientific Computing with Python - FreeCodeCamp
+# Scientific Computing with Python - freeCodeCamp

 ## About the Projects
 This repository contains my solutions to the projects in "Scientific Computing with Python" course from freeCodeCamp.